nooku/guides.nooku.org/request-response/JSON.md

 Sorting results is a snap.
 Like the “Indexable” behavior above, each model derived from KModelDatabase gets a sortable behavior added to it.
 That means with no effort, two state variables get added to your models:

-The *sort* variable gives us the column by which to sort our results.
+The `sort` variable gives us the column by which to sort our results.
-The "direction" is either the familiar *asc* for ascending (which is the default) and *desc* for descending.
-In combination, they get used in the Model to build the “ORDER BY” part of your query.
-A request in our example with &sort=category_id&direction=desc” will produce a query against database that has the following:
+The `direction` is either the familiar `asc` for ascending (which is the default) and `desc` for descending.
+In combination, they get used in the Model to build the `order by` part of your query.
+A request in our example with `&sort=category_id&direction=desc` will produce a query against database that has the following:

     ORDER BY tbl.category_id DESC